siddeshg907/Directory_Listing_KDC/README.md

 # Directory Listing
-A full stack app in which user can manage the tasks.
-Every user can create his own tasks and also update and delete the task.
+A web app in which user can manage the Directory List.
+Also add and edit the products.

 ## Deployed Link
 **Frontend** https://cute-capybara-a799db.netlify.app/